jasmine/jasmine.github.io/_faq/general/typescript.md

 The second approach is to compile your TypeScript spec files to JavaScript files on disk and configure Jasmine to run the compiled TypeScript files.
-This usually gives a slower edit-compile-run-specs cycle.
-But it's a more familiar workflow for people who are used to compiled languages.
+This usually gives a slower edit-compile-run-specs cycle, but it's a more familiar workflow for people who are used to compiled languages.
 It's also the only option if you want to write specs in TypeScript and run them in a browser.